-While 5 countries (Colombia, Guatemala, Peru, South Africa and India) compete for the top positions amongst themselves and lead the table in all three disaggregated groups, beyond these top 5 the lines become more blurred.
-The strong regional dynamics discernible when analyzing the top 10 percent of the income distribution are less marked when looking at the top 5 or even 1 percent, especially as regards those countries perceived as more equal according to other measures of inequality, namely the Northern European ones, and especially the Nordic countries, where Denmark, Finland and Norway lie exactly in the middle of the 41 countries presented when measured by their top 1 percent income holders.
-Nonetheless, it is also clearly noticeable that all the Latin American countries included remain faithful to their reputation and make the top 10.
+While five countries (Colombia, Guatemala, Peru, South Africa, and India) compete for the top positions amongst themselves and lead the table in all three disaggregated groups, beyond these top five the lines become more blurred.
+The strong regional dynamics discernible when analysing the top 10 per cent of the income distribution are less marked when looking at the top 5 or even 1 per cent, especially as regards those countries perceived as more equal according to other measures of inequality, namely the Northern European ones, and especially the Nordic countries, where Denmark, Finland, and Norway lie exactly in the middle of the 41 countries presented when measured by their top 1 per cent income holders.
+Nonetheless, it is also clearly noticeable that all the Latin American countries included remain faithful to their reputation and make the top ten.

-Interestingly, some of the Asian countries (Japan and Korea) rank significantly more equal according to their highest percentile than when the 20th ventile or top decile is considered, and the same is true - and even more pronounced - for Spain, which features the second smallest share for the top 1 percent in the sample (though not when the top 2 or 3 percent is considered, see below), and Estonia and Ireland.
+Interestingly, some of the Asian countries (Japan and Korea) rank significantly more equal according to their highest percentile than when the 20th ventile or top decile is considered, and the same is true-and even more pronounced-for Spain, which features the second smallest share for the top 1 per cent in the sample (though not when the top 2 or 3 per cent is considered), and Estonia and Ireland.
 This shows a distributional diversity within the elite, which does not necessarily run along the same lines as the rest of the distribution.
-This could either be an indicator of more "flat" structures within the elite in these countries, or a sign that the concepts used do not capture the existing concentration (e.g. a 0.1 percent or smaller share would be necessary to see further divergence).
-An interesting case warranting further investigation for its consistently low inequality is Slovenia, ranking last (i.e. most equal) in terms of its top 1, 2, 3, 5 and 10 percent's share, as well as Palma and Gini (incidentally, the country also features the second highest minimum wage in relative terms in the world...).
+Such could either be an indicator of more 'flat' structures within the elite in these countries, or a sign that the concepts used do not capture the existing concentration (e.g. a 0.1 per cent or smaller share would be necessary to see further divergence).
+An interesting case warranting further investigation for its consistently low inequality is Slovenia, ranking last (i.e. most equal) in terms of its top 1, 2, 3, 5, and 10 per cent's share, as well as Palma and Gini (incidentally, the country also features the second highest minimum wage in relative terms in the world).

-Graph 6: Comparing the original Palma with the Palma v.2 and v.3
+Figure 6: Comparing the original Palma with the Palma v.2 and v.3 (41 countries, latest year)